HexagonalED/datacomp_project/README.md

-Follow instructions in
+Follow instructions in './deokjae/README.md', and './hyunil/README.md'.
-    - './deokjae/README.md'
-    - './hyunil/README.md'